PostgreSQL replication settings from a MySQL user perspective

 I'm Mandai, in charge of Wild on the development team.

-This is a summary of the settings when using synchronous replication with PostgreSQL 9.4.
+This article summarizes the settings required for using synchronous replication with PostgreSQL 9.4.

-It worked surprisingly well and I felt really good about it, so
+It worked surprisingly well and I was very pleased, so

-This time, the process is a little long and complicated, so I'll just reveal the menu.
+This time the process is a bit long and complicated, so I will show you the menu

 PostgreSQL replication (master DB side work)